 Trust in traditional media

-Media trust in an international comparison: The chart shows the proportion of respondents in Switzerland and the reference countries who state that they trust the information media, search engines and social media predominantly or strongly (source: Reuters Institute 2019).
-Legend: In Switzerland, 47% of respondents say they trust the media predominantly to strongly.
+Media trust in international comparison: The chart shows for Switzerland and the reference countries the proportion of respondents who say they trust the information media, search engines and social media predominantly or strongly (source: Reuters Institute 2019).
+Legend: In Switzerland, 47% of respondents say they trust the media predominantly or strongly.

-The most intensive social media users, i.e. the youngest respondents, distrust the news on social media the most (62 percent).
-Overall, there is the remarkable finding that the increasing use of social media is accompanied by declining trust levels in these platforms.
+The most intensive social media users, i.e., the youngest respondents, distrust the news on social media the most (62 percent).
+Overall, there is the remarkable finding that the increasing use of social media goes hand in hand with falling trust ratings in these platforms.

-This is an important finding for Swiss information journalism, according to the yearbook: despite the high and growing importance of social media as sources, users tend to be sceptical about social platforms and are obviously aware of the important function of professional information media as guarantors of an enlightened social discourse.
+This is an important finding for Swiss information journalism, according to the yearbook: Despite the high and growing importance of social media as sources, users tend to be skeptical about social platforms and are obviously aware of the important function of professional information media as guarantors of an enlightened social discourse.

 Willingness to pay for online news remains low in Switzerland and many other countries.
 Only 11 percent of Swiss media users say they will pay for digitally available news in 2019.

 Willingness to pay for online news in international comparison The chart shows for Switzerland and the reference countries the proportion of respondents who say they have paid for online news in the last year (source: Reuters Institute 2019).
 Legend: In Switzerland, 11% of respondents say they have paid for online news in the past year.

 The authors of the study write that platformization is weakening professional Swiss information journalism, which can be seen, among other things, in the increasing concentration of media in Switzerland.
 However, professional information media and editorially produced news remain indispensable for a democratic society.